 How to make a snail/spiral

-Roll out a piece of dough between your hands and the work surface until you have a ½-to- ¾-inch thick rope.
+Roll out a piece of dough between your hands and the work surface until you have a ½-to-¾-inch thick rope.
 Gently and loosely wrap the dough around itself starting from the center and moving outward.
 Tuck the end under the dough and gently press to seal it closed.

 How to make a chorek person

 Lightly flour your work surface and hands, and roll out a piece of dough between your hands and the work surface to create an even cylinder.
 Pat the dough out into a rectangle with the long sides on the left and right.
 Use a bench scraper or knife to cut a slit at the bottom (for the legs), 2 slits on either side (for the arms) and another 2 slits slightly above the arms (for the head).
-Tuck under the pointy ends of the arms.
-Adjust the dough around the head to either make it look like hair (for a girl), or tuck the points under the head to make it round (for a boy).
-Use whole cloves for the eyes, and red M&Ms for the mouth.

 Very carefully use a large floured spatula or bench scraper to transfer chorek people from the work surface to the baking sheet.
 They are more fragile than the other shapes.
 You can make adults and children by making different-sized chorek people.